 - Click in the desired cell and type the formula commencing with = - 2.
-Press Enter, an arrow key or Tab to confirm the data entry and to move the cell pointer to another cell
+Press Enter, an arrow key or Tab to confirm the data entry and to move the cell pointer to another cell even other formulas already in the worksheet, using the cell addresses of these numbers rather than the actual value in them.
+Formulas must be typed beginning with an equal sign (=).

-When you use a cell address in a formula (e.g. B3, B4, etc.), the formula will recalculate each time the actual value in B3 or B4 changes.
+• When you use a cell address in a formula (e.g. B3, B4, etc.), the formula will recalculate each time the actual value in B3 or B4 changes.